AskaReign/cpp-notes/README.md

 # cpp-notes
-some notes I've taken while learning c++
+some notes I've taken while working with c++